jinawalbourne/course-scheduler/README.md

 ## Background

-This project was developed as part of CSCI 2110 assignment
+This project was developed as part of CSCI 2110 Data Structures & Algorithms assignment

 ## How to Run